Gender disappointment

 A cake for a gender reveal party.
 Gender disappointment might reveal itself at one of these parties.

 Gender disappointment is the feeling of sadness parents experience when the desire for a child of a preferred sex is not met.
 It can create feelings of shame which cannot always be expressed openly.
 It is often noticed in cultures where women are viewed as of a lower status and the preferred choice is for a male infant, i.e. son preference.
 It may result in sex-selective killing, or the neglection of female children.

 Gender disappointment can occur before or after giving birth.
 It has been questioned whether it can be considered a unique mental illness or whether it should be linked to other mental disorders, like depression (e.g. postpartum depression) or adjustment disorders.
 Its treatment can be complex since a particular pathway to recovery has not yet been defined.
 Nonetheless, there are some treatments available that have been shown to be successful.

 Theories

 A number of theories exist via which gender disappointment is generally explained: the gender discrimination theory, the gender essentialism theory and the parental investment theory.

 Gender discrimination theory

 This theory suggests that a patriarchal kinship system, prevalent in Asian countries, generates a strong preference for a certain gender, in casu a son.
-Such system considers sons as "harbingers of prosperity and daughters as liabilities who require significant outlay of resources through their lifetime".
+Such a system considers sons as "harbingers of prosperity and daughters as liabilities who require significant outlay of resources through their lifetime".
 In such a society, the underlying pressures to have a male child are vast.
 They range from social and cultural pressures (e.g. only sons will propagate the family name, certain religious rites can only be performed by men) to economic considerations (e.g. sons have the obligation to take care of the economic situation of their parents in their older days) and safety concerns.
-Needless to say these factors favour the birth of boys and generate gender disappointment in case the newborn is a girl.